GreptimeTeam/docs/docs/cloud/usage.md

 ### WCU

 Each API call to write data to your table is a write request.
-WCU (Write capacity unit) is the total size of the request per second.
-The size of each request is calculated as follows:
+WCU (Write capacity unit) is calculated based on the size of the request.
+The conversion equivalency between WCU and request size is: *1 WCU = 10 KB*.

+We will use the following steps to determine the size of each request:

 1. Get the size of the data type of each column in the table schema.
 You can find details about the size of each data type in the [Data Types](/reference/data-types.md) documentation.
 2. Sum up the sizes of all columns in the request.
 If a column is not present in the request, its size depends on the column's default value.
 If the default value is null, the size is 0; otherwise, it is the size of the data type.
 3. Multiply the sum by the number of rows to be written.
-4. If the total size is less than 1KB in a second, it is counted as 1KB.

-For example, there is a table with the following schema:
+Here's an example of how to calculate the WCU for a table with the following schema:

 ```shell
 +-------------+----------------------+------+---------------------+---------------+